Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: Sketching Kernels Machines with Lipschitz-Continuous Losses

-\end{theorem} \begin{proof}[Proof sketch] The proof relies on the decomposition of the excess risk into two generalization error terms and an approximation error term.
 The two generalization errors (of $\tilde{f}_s$ and $f_{\bmH_k}$) can be bounded using \citet[Theorem~8]{bartlett2002} together with \Cref{hyp:existence_solution,hyp:unit_ball,hyp:Lipschitz_loss,hyp:bounded_kernel}.
 For the last term, we can use Jensen's inequality and the Lipschitz continuity of the loss to upper bound this approximation error by the square root of the sum of the square residuals of the Kernel Ridge Regression with targets the $f_{\bmH_k}(x_i)$.
 The latter can in turn be upper bounded using \Cref{hyp:existence_solution,hyp:Ksatis} and Lemma~2 from \citet{Yang2017}.
-When considering the square loss, Jensen's inequality is not necessary anymore, leading to the improved second term in the r.h.s. of the last inequality in \cref{theorem:excess_bound_worst}. \end{proof}
+When considering the square loss, Jensen's inequality is not necessary anymore, leading to the improved second term in the right-hand side of the last inequality in \cref{theorem:excess_bound_worst}. \end{proof}

 Recall that the rates in \Cref{theorem:excess_bound_worst} are incomparable as is to that of \citet[Theorem~2]{Yang2017}, since we focus on the excess risk while the authors study the squared $L^2(\mathbb{P}_N)$ error.
 Precisely, we recover their results as a particular case with the square loss and bounded outputs, up to the generalization errors.
-Instead, note that we do recover the rates of \citet[Theorem~1]{li2021unified}, which considered a similar framework.
-Our bounds feature two different terms: a quantity related to the generalization errors, and a quantity governed by $\delta_n$ deriving from the $K$-satisfiability analysis.
+Instead, note that we do recover the rates of \citet[Theorem~1]{li2021unified}, based on a similar framework.
+Our bounds feature two different terms: a quantity related to the generalization errors, and a quantity governed by $\delta_n$, deriving from the $K$-satisfiability analysis.
 The behaviour of the critical radius $\delta_n$ crucially depends on the choice of the kernel.
 In \citet{Yang2017}, the authors compute its decay rate for different kernels.
 For instance, we have $\delta_n^2 = \bmO(\sqrt{\log\left(n\right)}/n)$ for the Gaussian kernel, $\delta_n^2 = \bmO\left(1/n\right)$ for polynomial kernels, or $\delta_n^2 = \bmO(n^{-2/3})$ for first-order Sobolev kernels.
-Similarly, setting $\lambda_n \propto 1/\sqrt{n}$ we attain a rate of $\bmO\left(1/\sqrt{n}\right)$, that is minimax for the kernel ridge regression, see \citet{caponnetto2007optimal}.
+Note finally that by setting $\lambda_n \propto 1/\sqrt{n}$ we attain a rate of $\bmO\left(1/\sqrt{n}\right)$, that is minimax for the kernel ridge regression, see \citet{caponnetto2007optimal}.

 \begin{remark} Note that a standard additional assumption on the second order moments of the functions in $\bmH_k$ \citep{bartlett2005} allows to derive refined learning rates for the generalization errors.
 These refined rates are expressed in terms of $\hat{r}_{\bmH_k}^\star$, the fixed point of a new sub-root function $\hat{\psi}_n$.
 In order to make the approximation error of the same order, it is then necessary to prove the $K$-satisfiability of $S$ with respect to $\hat{r}_{\bmH_k}^{\star^2}$ instead of $\delta_n^2$.
 Whether it is possible to prove such a $K$-satisfiability for standard sketches is however a nontrivial question, left as future work. \end{remark}